Are ATVs Hard to Drive? Avoid These Beginner Mistakes

 Make sure to apply throttle slowly and gradually until the bike starts moving.
 ATVs are powerful vehicles, and the fast acceleration they offer may come as a surprise.

-Shifting gears: ATV transmissions are either manual, semi-automatic, or fully automatic.
+Shifting gears: ATV transmissions are either manual, semi-automatic or fully automatic.

-On an ATV with a manual transmission, the rider needs to apply the clutch lever for each gear change.
+On an ATV with a manual transmission, the rider must apply the clutch lever for each gear change.
 If you have previous experience driving a car with a manual shift stick, you should have no problems learning how to shift a manual ATV quickly.
-Riders with no prior experience with manually shifting gears are advised to take an ATV driving course or, as a bare minimum, have an experienced rider guide them until they feel confident with the gear shifting procedure.

 On ATVs with a semi-automatic transmission, the rider does not need to operate a clutch to shift gears.
 All that is required is to push a button when it’s time for a gear change, and the bike does the rest.
-The only skill needed to change gears on a semi-automatic is understanding the correct engine speed (RPM) to push the gear change button.

 Please refer to this post to learn more about how different types of ATV transmissions work